kedacore/http-add-on/docs/developing.md

 ### Interceptor

 Any interceptor pod has both a _proxy_ and _admin_ server running inside it.
 The proxy server is where users send HTTP requests to, and the admin server is for internal use.
 The admin server runs on a separate port, fronted by a separate `Service`.
+The admin server also performs following tasks:

-1. Prompt the interceptor to re-fetch the routing table from the interceptor, or
+1. Prompt the interceptor to re-fetch the routing table, or
 2. Print out the interceptor's current routing table (useful for debugging)

 #### Configuration